chrisguest75/docker_examples/01b_mv_cp_rm/README.md

 # Example 1b - Mv, Rm, Sh
+Try copying files in a scratch container.

+NOTE: Probably easier to build a rootfs and copy the files into the tar.

 # TODO
 1. ** Not working!! ** Building a simple container with mv, rm, sh.
 Probably missing libs.